 a.
-Work Experience (Work Experience/Internship) Credit
+Cooperative Work Experience (Work Experience/Internship) Credit

-0.125 Faculty Calculated A Hour (CAH) Credit is given for each student enrolled at census in Work Experience courses (94 and 95 at Las Positas; 95 and 96 at Chabot, or for ECE 95/96 at Las Positas).
+0.125 Faculty Calculated A Hour (CAH) Credit is given for each student enrolled at census in Cooperative Work Experience courses (94 and 95 at Las Positas; 95 and 96 at Chabot, or for ECE 95/96 at Las Positas).
 This compensation will be in addition to any mileage reimbursement provided as the result of required worksite visit(s).
-Faculty members teaching in the program will adhere to all the conditions set forth in the Work Experience Program by the appropriate Work Experience Coordinator (e.g., orientation attendance, utilization of standard forms, and other processes and procedures as they relate to the successful administration of the Work Experience Program).
+Faculty members teaching in the program will adhere to all the conditions set forth in the Cooperative Work Experience Program by the appropriate Work Experience Coordinator (e.g., Orientation attendance once per three (3) years, utilization of standard forms, and other processes and procedures as they relate to the successful administration of the Cooperative Work Experience Program).